About Me

 The statute also provides that a provisional ballot must be rejected if either of these required signatures are missing and even requires canvassers to compare that signature to the voter's registration form.
 That obviously is impossible if there is no signature on the provisional ballot.

 And if that's not enough, there's the Pennsylvania Supreme Court, which ruled on this precise question in September.
-Its conclusion that the language in the statute is mandatory, and notes that the legislature itself has prescribed that a provisional ballot without the required signatures must be rejected.
+Its conclusion is that the language in the statute is mandatory, and notes that the legislature itself has prescribed that a provisional ballot without the required signatures must be rejected.
 The legislature itself has determined that a ballot with no signature is fatally defective.

 Attorney Shelly argued that refusal to allow these provisionals is "constitutionally intolerable," referring to the "free and equal" elections clause.
-But the Supreme Court has previously rejected this assertion. "[W]e are not persuaded constitutional principles require us to ignore such statutory requirements.
+But the Supreme Court has previously rejected this assertion.
+"W]e are not persuaded constitutional principles require us to ignore such statutory requirements.
 Although the Board references this Court’s pronouncement that voting regulations may not “deny the franchise itself, or make it so difficult as to amount to a denial,” Winston v.
 Moore, 91 A. 520, 523 (Pa.
 1914), the Board does not indicate how a statute that requires an elector voting by provisional ballot to sign the ballot’s outer envelope denies the franchise or makes it so difficult as to amount to a denial."

 Attorney Vargo told Judge Dally that Attorney Henry wants to "have his cake and eat it, too."
 He noted that while Republicans challenged 26 provisionals, they made no complaint about others with the same defect.
 Presumably, Vargo is insinuating that Henry would challenge Democratic provisionals with no signature but would allow Republican provisionals with the same defect to slide.